KIPAC/Physics89L/docs/index.md

-# Introduction to Laboratory PhysicsA
+# Introduction to Laboratory Physics

 These are course notes and resources for Physics 89L (formerly 67), Introduction to Laboratory Physics